Thursday, January 25, 2024

 Why I'm not going back to Neopets

 It's time for another highly opinionated rant, and with a provocative title like that, you know you want to read more.
 Actually probably nobody cares, but sometimes it just feels good to blog out my feelings, especially when it's a subject that I feel passionately about and has been a big part of my creative life.
-Besides, on the off chance that people actually pay attention to my Neopets work and are wondering why I no longer submit to the Neopian Times, am not pursuing a more prominent position in the fan community, etc., this post will explain it.
+Besides, on the off chance that people actually pay attention to my Neopets work and are wondering why I no longer submit to the Neopian Times, am not participating in the fan community, etc., this post will explain it.

 Spoilers: If you actually like the direction Neopets has been going lately, you will not agree with this post.
 You have been warned.
 I'm not trying to start an argument, I'm just feeling some feelings right now and want to air them for anybody curious, since at one point I was a mildly prolific Neopian Times writer.